Annual Events in Richmond, BC

 Richmond is home to not one, but two world-renowned Asian night markets that run on weekends throughout the summer months.
-The Panda Market and the Richmond Night Market play host to vendors offering clothes, gadgets, and other merchandise alongside booths serving sweet and savory street foods and exotic drinks.
+The Illumination Summer Night Market and the Richmond Night Market play host to vendors offering clothes, gadgets, and other merchandise alongside booths serving sweet and savory street foods and exotic drinks.
 Live music, cultural performances, and carnival games make Richmond's night market experience one you don't want to miss!

 Ships to Shore | May

 History, adventure and fun sail into Richmond each year!
 This year's Ships to Shore festival takes place from May 5 - 7, 2017, and the celebration will be extra special in honour of Canada's 150th anniversary of Confederation.
 Be sure to check out the Kaiwo Maru ("King of the Sea"), one of the world's largest tall ships, and relive the days when Richmond's Steveston Village was a major port for fleets of sailing ships from around the world.
 Explore some of today's modern working vessels with free public boarding and viewing.
 Other festival highlights include live entertainment, vendors, and food carts.